jonward/first_app/README.markdown

-uby on Rails Tutorial: first application
+# Ruby on Rails Tutorial: first application

 This is the first application for
 [*Ruby on Rails Tutorial: Learn Rails by Example*](http://railstutorial.org/)